Rescue and recovery effort after the September 11 attacks on the World Trade Center: Search and rescue efforts

 On the day following the attacks, eleven people were rescued from the rubble, including six firefighters and three police officers.
 One woman was rescued from the rubble, near where a West Side Highway pedestrian bridge had been.
 Two PAPD officers, John McLoughlin and Will Jimeno, were also rescued.
 Discovered by former U.S. Marines Jason Thomas and Dave Karnes, McLoughlin and Jimeno were pulled out alive after spending nearly 24 hours beneath 30 ft of rubble.
 Their rescue was later portrayed in the 2006 film World Trade Center.
 In total, twenty survivors were pulled out of the rubble.
 The final survivor, Port Authority secretary Genelle Guzman-McMillan, was rescued 27 hours after the collapse of the North Tower.

 Some firefighters and civilians who survived made cell phone calls from voids beneath the rubble, though the amount of debris made it difficult for rescue workers to get to them.

 By Wednesday night, 82 deaths had been confirmed by officials in New York City.

 Rescue efforts were paused numerous times in the days after the attack because nearby buildings, including One Liberty Plaza, were in danger of collapsing.
 The last fires at the World Trade Center site were extinguished on December 20, exactly 100 days after the attacks.

 Recovery efforts

 A firefighter watches debris removal at the World Trade Center on September 28.

 The search and rescue effort in the immediate aftermath at the World Trade Center site involved ironworkers, structural engineers, heavy machinery operators, asbestos workers, boilermakers, carpenters, cement masons, construction managers, electricians, insulators, machinists, plumbers and pipefitters, riggers, sheet metal workers, steelworkers, truckers and teamsters, American Red Cross volunteers, and many others.
 Lower Manhattan, south of 14th Street, was off-limits, except for rescue and recovery workers.
 There were also about 400 working dogs, the largest deployment of dogs in the nation's history.

+Thunder, a Washington Task Force 1 search dog, searching the World Trade Center rubble on September 21, 2001.